Gyakobo/quadtree-image-compression/README.md

 >Each processed image file by default have to be in a form of a square in order to be processed

 >[!WARNING]
 >This project hasn't yet been tested as of late and is still in development.
 I'd personally love to add a pre-order traversal decoder to this project on par with the encoder program.
-I'd also love to make a compare to my other compression algorithm [sparse matrix](https://github.com/Gyakobo/sparse_matrix).
+I'd also love to compare to my other compression algorithm [sparse matrix](https://github.com/Gyakobo/sparse_matrix).

 This project aims utilize a graph(a tree) as a form of two-dimensional image compression by implementing a special kind of data structure where it basically groups repeating variables into a node and ungroups non-repeating values into their own nodes.